TachooDa/Google_project_Data-Analytics_exec-driven-question/readme.md

 For my deep dive into the google stock data analysis, I harnessed the power of several key tools :

 - **SQL:** The Backbone of my analysis, allowing me to query the database and unearch critikal insights.
-- **PostgreSQL:** The chosen database managemen system, ideal for handling the job posting data.
+- **PostgreSQL:** The chosen database managemen system, ideal for handling the Google Stock data.
 - **Visual Studio Coda:** My go-to for database management and executing SQL queries.
 - **Python (for visualization):** To create the chart and priventing insight with chart
 - **Git&Github:** Essential for version control and sharing my Sql scripts and analysis, ensuring collaboration and project tracking.